onlyhavecans/squirrels.wtf/content/posts/2024-11-22-media-cohorts.md

   - generative-ai
 draft: false
 ---
+I saw something about cohorts and AI usage and it got this whole idea stuck in my head so I decided to write it out and maybe it's enough to make you think about how you feel about AI content itself and where it brings entertainment and value to you.

-I am no marketing expert but now that the "AI boom" has started to plateau and mature I see two broad cohorts of people when it comes to ingesting media and services.
+Now that the "AI boom" has started to plateau and mature I see two broad cohorts of people when it comes to ingesting media and services.
 These are the consumers, not the creators.

 ## The Cohorts of Consumption